 The following are considered major offenses.
-Consequences, at the discretion of the Dean, will be severe.
-Immediate Suspension (in-school or out-of-school) or expulsion may be given for the following offenses:
+Immediate suspension (in-school or out-of-school) or expulsion may be given for the following offenses:

-- 1. Defiance of school authority (Dean, teacher, or staff member) - 2.
+- 1. Defiance of school authority (principal, teacher, or staff member) - 2.
 Consistent lack of cooperation both within and outside the classroom - 3.
-Willful destruction of school or church property - Fighting, biting, hitting, intentional behavior or aggressive behavior - 5.
+Willful destruction of school property - 4.
+Fighting, biting, hitting, intentional behavior or aggressive behavior - 5.
 Bringing or using alcohol, tobacco in any form, and/or illegal drugs on school grounds - 6.
-Bringing pocket knives, firearms, bullets or any type of weapon on the school or church grounds - 7.
+Bringing pocket knives, firearms, bullets or any type of weapon on the school grounds - 7.
 Intentional verbal abuse, profanity, obscene gestures, language, pictures or drawings. - 8.
 Leaving campus or designated area without permission - 9.
+Theft or cheating

-Theft - 10.
-Cheating - 11.
+- 10. Excessive disruption to the classroom by behavior or words - 11.
 Throwing any object at people or vehicles - 12.
-Use of technology in a way that is unkind to others, obscene in content, or steals virtual/real items.
+Use of technology in a way that is unkind to others, obscene in content, or steals virtual/real items. - 13.
+Bullying will be defined as repeated unwanted, aggressive behavior to control or physically harm a specific student.

-D. Field Trip Participation
+D. FieldTrip Participation

-Field Trips are considered a privilege.
-Students in PK through 5th grades who have more than one visit to the Principal/Dean of Students may not be allowed on their next fieldtrip.
+Field trips are considered a privilege.
+Students in PK through 5th grades who have more than one visit to the principal/assistant principal's office within the school year may not be allowed on their next field trip.
 Classroom teachers may have an established classroom management system within the classroom with specific criteria which must be met in order for a child to attend a field trip.
 Parents will be notified if such a system exists.
 At times, for the safety of the child, parents will be requested to attend the field trip with the child.
 Parents will be notified if this is a requirement.